Come visit the Holy Land and

 Email correspondence throughout the months preceding the trip from Eric Johnson, including teaching, tips, video links, etc.

-A 50-day Devotional Preparation Guide (given PDF) in September 2021
+A 50-day Devotional Preparation Guide (given PDF)

 And so much more!